How Women’s Rights Enabled My Journey as a Mother and Founder

 I believe true equality in the workplace starts with equality at home.
 My husband has been my greatest supporter, both as my partner in life and as my cofounder.
 Together, we’ve built two startups and raised three children, all while maintaining an equal partnership at home.
 He respects my rights as a woman, and we share household and childcare duties equally.
 This balance allows me to lead as a CEO while ensuring our family thrives.
 I know we’re a rare couple who work together professionally, but we are also a good example of how shared responsibility makes being parents and founders possible.

 It is challenging to be a mom and a founder.
-The only effective leverage I have had is by taking care of myself physically, so I can maintain the health and sustained energy required to take care of everything else in my life.
+The only effective leverage I have had is by taking care of myself physically, so I can maintain the health and sustained energy required to take care of everything in my life.
 If we want to keep women in the workforce, we must recognize the biological differences and support the unique reproductive care women need, regardless of whether or not they have had children.
 I want our sons and daughters to have the same opportunities — and that starts with equality in every sense.